MohithChilakala/Spring-ec2-enable-ssl/README.md

 This is not recommended for production, for production use proper ssl certificates from certicate authorities like [Certbot](https://certbot.eff.org/), [Let's Encrypt](https://letsencrypt.org/) etc..

+Since it's self-signed, for your api call to be accepted you need to tell your browser that ec2 server is safe.

 ## Table of Contents

 - [Spring Boot Backend](#spring-boot-backend)